ackben0226/Automotive-CAN-Intrusion-Detection/README.md

 | **1D CNN** | __84.00%__ | <10 ms | Extracting local payload patterns |

 After training the model, the LSTM model achieved the highest performance and maintained __<10ms__ __latency__.
 This makes it suitable for embedded automotive environments.

-### Background
-Modern vehicles rely on CAN for ECU communication, but CAN lacks built-in security since they are not encrypted and authenticated.
-This makes it (CAN) vulnerable to attacks such as:
-  - spoofing attacks
-  - replay attacks
-  - injection attack

-Therefore, a lightweight IDS is critical for real detection and mitigation.

 ### Dataset
 This project uses the public __Car-Hacking-Dataset__ by the Hacking and Countermeasure Research Lab (HCRL).
 The dataset has the following contents: